A New Graph Parameter To Measure Linearity: LexBFS, multisweep Algorithms and LexCycle

-Starting from an ordering $\sigma_0$ of $G$, we compute the following sequence: $\sigma_{i+1}=\LexBFS^+(G, \sigma_i)$.
-Since $G$ has a finite number of LexBFS orderings, such a sequence must loop into a finite cycle of vertex orderings.
-This leads to the following definition: \begin{definition}[LexCycle] For a graph $G=(V,E)$, let $\LexCycle(G)$ be the \textbf{maximum} length of a cycle of vertex orderings obtained via a sequence of LexBFS$^+$ sweeps. \end{definition} Notice that there is no assumption on the starting vertex ordering $\sigma_0$.
-We study here the first properties of this new graph invariant, $\LexCycle$.
-Due to the nature of the $^+$ rule, $LexCycle(G) \geq 2$.
-At first glance we know that $LexCycle(G) \leq n!$, and more precisely $LexCycle(G)$ is bounded by the number of LexBFS orderings of $G$.
-But there is no evidence for another general bound, say $poly(n)$ for instance In fact it was conjectured in~\cite{Juraj} that $\LexCycle(G) \leq an(G)$.
-Unfortunately we can disprove this conjecture below.
-Let us first consider some interesting examples with high values of $LexCycle$, i.e. $\ge 3$.
+Starting from an ordering $\sigma_0$ of $G$, a multisweep $\LexBFS^+$ process consists of computing the following sequence: $\sigma_{i+1}=\LexBFS^+(G, \sigma_i)$.
+Since $G$ has a finite number of LexBFS orderings, such a sequence must get into a finite cycle of vertex orderings.
+This leads to the definition below, notice that there is no assumption on the starting vertex ordering $\sigma_0$. \begin{definition}[LexCycle] For a graph $G=(V,E)$, let $\LexCycle(G)$ be the \textbf{maximum} length of a cycle of vertex orderings obtained via a sequence of LexBFS$^+$ sweeps. \end{definition}